HeshanKarunaratne/aws/README.md

                 - eg: ssh -A ec2-user@35.123.48.34
             - After you connect to webserver ssh to database server using the forwarded ssh agent
     - Even though we connected to database server we cannot communicate with the internet(NAT gateway or Instance)

+# Exam Guides
+- Define solutions using architectural design principals based on customer requirements
+- Provide implementations based on best practices to the organization throughout the lifecycle of the project